opensrc0/fe-theme/README.md

   └──fe-theme
     ├──configButton
     ├──configInput
     └──configChip
 ```
-Play around the property of button according to your project.
+Play around the property of component according to your project.

 ## Online Editor Templates
 WIP